 - In plate floors, the longitudinals of the tank top and bottom shell are supported to each other by flat bar stiffeners, to restrict bending, torsion, and buckling.

-- Margin plates are used in some designs, to lead the flow of waste fluids (bilge) towards the bilge wells on either sides of the ship.
+- Margin plates are used in some designs, to lead the flow of waste fluids (bilge) towards the bilge wells on either side of the ship.

-- A continuous centre girders runs through the length of the ship, supporting the entire bottom structure, the keel plate, and the garboard strake.
+- A continuous centre girder runs through the length of the ship, supporting the entire bottom structure, the keel plate, and the garboard strake.